worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 # DIME Analytics - Data Security Guides - SurveyCTO Encryption

-[SurveyCTO](https://www.surveycto.com/) is a data collection software and service built on the open source tool [ODK](https://opendatakit.org/).
+[SurveyCTO](https://www.surveycto.com/) is a data collection software and service built on the open source tool, [Open Data Kit (ODK)](https://opendatakit.org/).
-Any time you collect data that includes confidential data you must encrypt your data.
+Any time you collect data that includes confidential information you must encrypt your data.
 The most common reason that data is confidential is that it include personal identifiers such as names.
 SurveyCTO automatically encrypts your data [in transit](https://dimewiki.worldbank.org/wiki/Encryption#Encryption_in_Transit) but to properly protect your data you also need to encrypt your data [at rest](https://dimewiki.worldbank.org/wiki/Encryption#Encryption_at_Rest).
-**Encryption-in-transit** can be done properly without any input from the user and that is why this is automatic.
+**Encryption-in-transit** doesn't require the user to have access to the decryption keys, which is why this is automatic.
-Proper **encryption-at-rest** is never automatic as the user may be the only one that has access to the decryption key.
+Whereas, proper **encryption-at-rest** is never automatic is because the user has to interact with and handle the the decryption key.
-That is why encryption at rest is not automatic and not enabled by default.
 Handling the key is the user's responsibility and loosing the key means that there is no way of recovering the data.

-This guide is DIME Analytics' best practice on how to encrypt data in SurveyCTO and how to securely handle the decryption key.
+This guide is DIME Analytics' best practice step=by=step guide to encrypt data in SurveyCTO and how to securely handle the decryption key.

-Some of the steps in this guide can be done in multiple ways.
+Some of the steps in this guide can be implemented in multiple ways.
-To keep the guide simple we will only mention one way per step.
+To keep the guide simple we will only mention one way for some steps.
-Each time there are multiple ways we have chosen the one that, based on our experience and testing, is the easiest way that is not prone to errors.
+Each time there are multiple ways we have chosen the one that, based on our experience and testing, is the least error prone and easier way to implement.

 ## Prerequisites